devopscodegen/architecture/docs/01_definitions.md

 Operating Systems are installed on Servers.

 Servers are deployed to data centers, private clouds and public clouds.

+Types of software application component dependencies which need to be developed as well.
+- Libraries
+- Frameworks
+- Middleware
+- Operating systems
+- Virtual machine base images
+- Container base images
+- Infrastructure as code modules
 <br><br>

 # DevOps